RetroPie/RetroPie-Docs/docs/First-Installation.md

 5. [Configure Wifi](https://github.com/RetroPie/RetroPie-Setup/wiki/First-Installation#configuring-wifi)
 6. [Transferring Roms](https://github.com/RetroPie/RetroPie-Setup/wiki/First-Installation#transferring-roms)

 Congratulations!
 You have discovered the wonderful world of RetroPie- your entire childhood is within reach!
 This page is for people just getting started on RetroPie 3.0.
-You can install RetroPie [manually](https://github.com/RetroPie/RetroPie-Setup/wiki/Manual-Installation) but for simplicity's sake this page will focus on installing the RetroPie SD card image.
-This page will give you the very basics to get you up and running from a blank SD card to first boot into Emulationstation.
+The easiest way to install RetroPie is the SD image provided by the [PetRockBlog](http://blog.petrockblock.com/) - this is the method described in the following guide.
+Alternatively, advanced users can install RetroPie [manually](https://github.com/RetroPie/RetroPie-Setup/wiki/Manual-Installation).
+This guide will give you the very basics to get you up and running from a blank SD card to first boot into EmulationStation.

 If you hate reading then see this video.
 Otherwise read on!